Particular/docs.particular.net/transports/upgrades/sqlserver-5to6.md

 The minimum .NET version for NServiceBus.SqlServer and NServiceBus.Transport.SqlServer version 6 is [.NET 4.6.1](https://dotnet.microsoft.com/download/dotnet-framework/net461).

-**All projects (that reference NServiceBus.SqlServer) must be updated to .NET 4.6.1 before updating to NServiceBus.SqlServer version 6.**
+**All projects (that reference NServiceBus.SqlServer) must be updated to .NET 4.6.1 before upgrading to NServiceBus.SqlServer version 6.**

 It is recommended to update to .NET 4.6.1 and perform a full migration to production **before** updating to NServiceBus.SqlServer version 6.
 This will help isolate any issues that may occur.